mamewotoko/malarm/README.md

 - add source of malarm_test into this repository
 - refactor code to clear browser history
 - support podcast
-- horizontal design
-- Design for tablets
-    scale of web contents
 - use Actionbar ?

 ## Appendix